ChampionX Corporation (CHX) Just Got Our Attention

 Opinions of the stock are interesting as 11 analysts out of 13 who provided ratings for ChampionX Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $14.05, which is $5.85 above the current price.
-CHX currently public float of 198.72M and currently shorts hold a 4.41% ratio of that float.
-Today, the average trading volume of CHX was 2.00M shares.
+The average price from analysts is $14.05.
+CHX currently public float of 198.72M and currently shorts hold a 4.60% ratio of that float.
+Today, the average trading volume of CHX was 1.98M shares.

 CHX’s Market Performance